"Because the Earth is God’s Garden”

 Positive Environmental Impact

-Eden Fund participants are divesting from virtually all of the companies holding fossil fuel reserves.
+Eden Fund participants are divesting from virtually all of the companies holding fossil fuel reserves, generating more than 50% of revenue from fossil fuels, or relying primarily on fossil fuels o generate power.

 We will continue to evaluate additional screens or stock selection criteria to increase the positive environmental impact of investing in this fund.